Lemons contain nutrients that may help support your cardiovascular health and protect against kidney stones and anemia, among other benefits.

-The lemon is high in vitamin C, fiber and various beneficial plant compounds.
+Lemons are high in vitamin C, fiber, and various beneficial plant compounds.

-These nutrients are responsible for the health benefits of lemons.
+These nutrients are responsible for several health benefits.

-In fact, lemons may support heart health, weight control, digestive health and more.
+In fact, lemons may support heart health, weight control, and digestive health.

 Lemons are a good source of vitamin C.

-One lemon provides about 31 mg of vitamin C, which is 51% of your recommended daily intake (RDI).
+One lemon provides about 31 mg of vitamin C, which is 51% of the reference daily intake (RDI).